zhaojinmiaomiaomiao/PAL/README.md

 </div><br>

 ## 🔥 News
+-2026.07 🌸🌸 We will **continue to support** more networks and **welcome pull requests** for integrating new methods into our project.
--2026.07 🌸🌸 We have adapted more methods in the **PAL framework**.
-We will continue to adapt to more networks, so stay tuned!
+-2026.07 🌸🌸 We have adapted five methods (AGPCNet, HDNet, ISNet, SCTransNet, SFDTNet) in the **PAL framework**.
--2026.02 🌟🌟 To facilitate communication and resolve issues encountered during the use and expansion of the PAL framework, we have created a [WeChat group](https://github.com/YuChuang1205/PAL/blob/main/README_EN_WeChat.md).
+-2026.02 🌟🌟 We have created a [WeChat group](https://github.com/YuChuang1205/PAL/blob/main/README_EN_WeChat.md) for PAL discussion, support, and extension.
 -2025.12 🌟🌟 We have updated the paper (**PAL**) version on arXiv.
 -2025.06 🎉🎉 The paper (**PAL**) have been accepted by **ICCV 2025**.
--2025.03 🌟🌟 We have released the **Complete Code**.
+-2025.03 🌟🌟 We have released the **Complete Code**, supporting the following networks: ACM, ALCNet, MLCL-Net, ALCL-Net, DNANet, GGL-Net, UIUNet, and MSDA-Net.
 -2024.12 🌟🌟 We have released the **PAL manuscript**.